 The people of Beijing are enjoying more opportunities that have come with their booming economy.
 But this also means new challenges like overwhelming pollution.
-Beijing is the most smog filled city we’ve visited in our travels.
+Beijing has some of the lowest air quality from pollution in the world.
 Many expat children who reside in Beijing usually only go outside on rare days when the pollution index is low.
-But it’s still a fantastic city to visit, partly because the people of Beijing have a heck of a lot to offer.
+But it’s still a fantastic city to visit, partly because the people of Beijing have much to offer.

 We highly recommend staying at the Inner Mongolia Grand Hotel.
 It’s a fantastic 5-star hotel with comfortable, modern, well appointed rooms and friendly staff.
 Visitors are greeted with an impressive lobby featuring a beautiful Mongolian horse statue.

 We also recommend the Prime Hotel Beijing.
 It’s another 5-star hotel centrally located in the Wangfujing district of Beijing.
 We stayed at Prime Hotel Beijing on our second visit to Beijing because the Inner Mongolia was booked.
 It’s also a very nice hotel but the beds are extremely firm.
 They’re properly Asian firm, but also comfortably firm.
 Rooms are adorned with lovely Asian decor and modern amenities like temperature control.
 You can book on-site massages and there are nice dining options at the hotel too.